numynox/talasius/content/info/activities/brescia/index.en.md

 ![Capitolium](img/brescia/capitolium.jpg)

 ## The Falcon of Italy
 If you don't mind a little walk, the **Castello di Brescia** is a great spot.
 Known as the "Falcon of Italy", it sits on a hill overlooking the town.
 The walk up winding paths is quite scenic, and once you are there, you are rewarded with a nice view over the city rooftops.
 You can enjoy the sunset from one of the towers.
+The way up can be shortened, as car parking is available right in front of the pedestrian access.

 ![Castello di Brescia](img/brescia/castle-gate.jpg)

 ## City Center
 Back in the center, you can stroll through the main squares. **Piazza della Loggia** has a distinct Venetian feel with its clock tower.
-Nearby at **Piazza Paolo VI**, you'll find something quite unique: the Old and the New Duomo standing side by side.
+Nearby at **Piazza Paolo VI**, you'll find something quite unique: the Old romanic Duomo, with an atypical circular outline, and the neoclassic New Duomo standing side by side.

 ![Piazza della Loggia](img/brescia/piazza-loggia.jpg)